Nasikwabu wreaks of dead coral and fish

 The stench from dead coral reefs and fish is a worry, Inosi says the stench is getting worse and they need help with it.

-Naskwabu has a population of over 340 people, almost 10 homes were destroyed of the recorded 63 households on the island.
+Nasikwabu has a population of over 340 people, almost 10 homes were destroyed of the recorded 63 households on the island.

 They are one of many communitirs awaiting Government assistance, at least to get back up on their feet.